 3.3 Updating This Policy

 We may revise this Policy or any part of it from time to time.
-Updates to this Policy will be posted on this webpage, and you agree that the posting of each update as such is sufficient notification to inform you of all changes included in the applicable update.
-We will use previously collected information in accordance with the most current version of this Policy.
+Updates to this Policy will be posted on this webpage.

 4. Third Party Websites